NanoComp/meep/doc/docs/Python_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A weight factor to multiply the force by when it is computed.
 Default is 1.0.

-In most circumstances, you should define a set of `force-region`s whose union is a closed surface lying in vacuum and enclosing the object that is experiencing the force.
+In most circumstances, you should define a set of `ForceRegion`s whose union is a closed surface lying in vacuum and enclosing the object that is experiencing the force.

 **`add_force(fcen, df, nfreq, ForceRegions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;